Stargazing - Astrotourism in Connecticut Last Updated: June 2021

 Astrotourism is gaining in popularity.
 You can find vast night skies above parks, forests and lakes throughout Connecticut, and there are many campgrounds that improve your chances of seeing a celestrial show overnight.
 In places where city lights make viewing the stars challenging, regional observatories and rural locations are offering visitors opportunities to see the night sky in Connecticut as never before.
 Each observatory has public viewing nights and events, so be sure to check their websites for schedules, new safety guidelines, and visitor requirements before you go.
+A few spots are temporarily closed, but be on the lookout for their reopening and add them to your bucket list!
 Here are few ideas to get you started on your search for the stars.

 Stay up all night